 It also explains why, despite being rather skeptical as to its effectiveness and wary of the ghastly spelling, I was extremely interested when sent details of the Nite-Hawk, an electronic device the manufacturer’s claim locates lost balls by “emitting short-wave light making normal golf balls illuminate in a miraculous way.”

 And so late one Saturday night when most sensible people were either down the pub or watching ‘Match of the Day’, I went to Dale Hill to test it.
 Despite deciding against a Balaclava, I nevertheless felt distinctly criminal as I slipped my black Mondeo into the quietest corner of the car park.
-With my Nite-Hawk torch in one hand and a Sainsbury’s plastic shopping bag in the other, I sneaked noiselessly past the first tee and headed for the rough.
+With my Nite Hawk Predator golf ball finder in one hand and a Sainsbury’s plastic shopping bag in the other, I sneaked noiselessly past the first tee and headed for the rough.

-When safely out of sight of the clubhouse, I noted the time and turned on the torch, which emitted a curious blue light.
+When safely out of sight of the clubhouse, I noted the time and turned on the Nite Hawk Predator golf ball finder, which emitted a curious blue light.
 The effect reminded me of the dodgy nightclubs I visited in my youth where the ultra-violet lighting would highlight anything white in an otherwise black room thereby fatally damaging the chances of anyone with dandruff and a dark jacket pulling a member of the opposite sex.

 After about 75 yards, standing out like a full moon in the night sky, was my first find, a Srixon.
 I plopped it into the bag and moved on.
 After picking up another couple of decent balls, I crossed the 18th fairway and headed for the woods on the right of the 17th, a popular spot with those whose lives are blighted by a slice.
 Suddenly, small constellations of stars were winking at me and my pulse quickened as I scrambled about picking up balls.